Inigo Jones: Early life and career

 On 27 April 1613, Jones was appointed the position of Surveyor of the King's Works and shortly after, embarked on a tour of Italy with the Earl of Arundel, destined to become one of the most important patrons in the history of English art.
 On this trip, Jones was exposed to the architecture of Rome, Padua, Florence, Vicenza, Genoa and Venice among others.
-His surviving sketchbook shows his preoccupation with such artists as Parmigianino and Schiavone.
+His surviving sketchbook shows his preoccupation with such artists as Parmigianino and Andrea Schiavone.
 He is also known to have met Vincenzo Scamozzi at this time.
 His annotated copy of Palladio's Quattro libri dell'architettura also demonstrates his close interest in classical architecture: Jones gave priority to Roman antiquity rather than observing the contemporary fashion in Italy.
-He was probably the first native born to study these Roman remains first hand and this was key to the new architecture Jones introduced in England and Wales.
+He was probably the first native-born to study these Roman remains first hand and this was key to the new architecture Jones introduced in England and Wales.

 Masques

 Jones worked as a producer and architect for Masques from 1605 to 1640, but his most known work in this field came from his collaboration with poet and playwright Ben Jonson.
 Having worked together for fifteen years, the two debated and had disagreements about their line of work and about what was most integral in a masque.
 While Jonson argued that the most important aspect of a masque was the written word that the audience heard, Jones argued that the visual spectacle was the most important aspect, and that what the audience saw was more important.
-Jones also felt that the architect had just as much creative freedom and right as the writer or poet of the masque.
+Jones also felt that the architect had just as much creative freedom and rights as the writer or poet of the masque.
 In defence of this Jones stated that masques were "nothing but pictures with light and motion," making little to note of the words spoken.

 Jones's work on masques with Jonson is credited to be one of the first instances of scenery introduced in theatre.
-In his masques, curtains were used and placed in between the stage and the audience, and that they were to be opened to introduce a scene.
-Jones was also known for using the stage and theatre space in its entirety, putting his actors throughout different parts of the theatre, such as placing them below the stage, or elevating them onto a higher platform.
-Jones settings on the stage also incorporated different uses of light, experimenting with coloured glasses, screens and oiled paper to create a softer source of light on the stage.
+In his masques, curtains were used and placed in between the stage and the audience, and they were to be opened to introduce a scene.
+Jones was also known for using the stage and theatre space in its entirety, putting his actors throughout different parts of the theatre, such as placing them below the stage or elevating them onto a higher platform.
+Jones's settings on the stage also incorporated different uses of light, experimenting with coloured glasses, screens and oiled paper to create a softer source of light on the stage.

 Jones is also known for introducing to English audiences moving scenery through what is called 'machina versatilis', helping to create motion among a stable scene without any noticeable Stagehands and of creating a representation of the ethereal.

 These elements of stage design and of theatre production would later have influence beyond the English court, as those working in the public stage would take up these ideas and apply them to the early modern stage and for its larger audience.